 The worse ones included buying tickets to/from San Jose, California (airport code SJC) instead of San Jose, Costa Rica (SJO).
 The worst mistakes included buying tickets to the country of Liberia in Africa rather than the city of Liberia in Costa Rica.
 It’s happened.

-So with this in mind, we decided to look at Costa Rica’s international airports in what we hope will be a handy guide.
+So, with that said, let’s look at both of the Costa Rica international airports in what we hope will be a handy guide.
 We’re only looking at international airports here, not the myriad of airstrips that sprinkle the country.

 The idea is to give you the info you need to make it easy to decide which airport you need if you’re traveling down here.

-As mentioned above, Costa Rica has two international airports, San Jose (actually in Alajuela, outside San Jose) and Guanacaste, outside the city of Liberia.
+As mentioned, Costa Rica has two international airports, San Jose (actually in Alajuela, outside San Jose) and Guanacaste, outside the city of Liberia.

 The official names and airport codes are Juan Santamaria (SJO) for San Jose (also called COCO by old aviation industry hands) and Daniel Oduber Quiros (LIR) for Guanacaste.